rakeshsukla53/interview-preparation/Rakesh/Introduction/introduction.md

                      Worked on Django

 Oak Hill Advisors:
-Technology - Python , Django, MS-SQL , Azure
-Key Accomplishment - I created Django Application which can parse more than 5K PDF files and extract meaningful information from out it, and put in a single file.
+Technology - Python, Apache Hive, Apache-Map Reduce, Django, MS-SQL , Azure Key Accomplishment - I created Django Application which can parse more than 5K PDF files and extract meaningful information from out it, and put in a single file.
                      Created my own server using OpenStreet API Visually view their filesystem(How many files are deleting, updated, who is doing that, how many files are moving out)

 Astrohaus:
-Technology - Python, Django, AWS
+Technology - Python, Django, AWS, Apache-spark
 Key Accomplishment - Writing Unit test cases using selenium in Django

 Outside of Work: